Jeff Cole joined the FOX 29 News team in March 2000 as an investigative reporter.

-Jeff is a two-time winner of the Weiss Award for Investigative Reporting, as well as the recipient of a series of Edward R. Murrow Awards and Associated Press Awards.
-His reports have led to changes in law, firings, resignations, and arrests.
+Jeff is a two-time winner of the Weiss Award for Investigative Reporting, as well as the recipient of a series of Edward R. Murrow Awards and Associated Press awards.
+His reports have led to changes in law, firings, resignations and arrests.
 Along with investigative reporting, Jeff is a fill-in anchor and occasionally covers state politics.
 He was also named one of the region’s most powerful people by Philadelphia Magazine.

-He began his political reporting career as an assignment editor, producer and reporter for Capital Broadcast News in Washington, D.C.
+Jeff began his political reporting career as an assignment editor, producer and reporter for Capital Broadcast News in Washington, D.C.

 Jeff graduated in 1980 from the University of Bridgeport in Bridgeport, Connecticut, with a degree in journalism and history.
 While an undergraduate there, he worked for two years as a producer/tape editor for WTNH-TV, the ABC affiliate in New Haven.
-He was also an intern on Capitol Hill for a Connecticut congressman.
+He also acted as an intern on Capitol Hill for a Connecticut congressman.

 A native of Southern Massachusetts, Jeff is one of six children.
 He is married with two children.